CyrilleB79/winMag/README.md

   These resizing command do not seem to be available on all versions of Windows; if your Windows version does not support them, you should keep this option unchecked.
 * In documents and list views, pass control+alt+arrows shortcuts to Windows Magnifier:
   There are three possible choices:

     * Never: The command is not passed to Windows Magnifier and standard NVDA table navigation can operate.
-      When used in documents out of a table, Control+Alt+Arrow commands report a "Not in a table" error message.
+      When used in documents out of a table, the Control+Alt+Arrow command reports a "Not in a table" error message.
       This is the standard behaviour of NVDA without this add-on.
     * Only when not in table: In table or in list views, Control+Alt+Arrow commands perform standard table navigation.
       When used in documents out of a table, Control+Alt+Arrow commands perform standard Magnifier view move commands.